UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/hustles-and-survival.md

   Because of the constant economic need for survival many parents, like Orellana and her husband, are forced to miss chapters in their children’s lives.

-  “There are things he wants to do with the kids, and he can't because he's working.
+  {% pullQuote { "quote": "There are things he wants to do with the kids, and he can't because he's working.
 And there are things I want to do with my children, and I can't because I'm working.
 So, both of us are losing things because of our children.
-We both understand that if we don't work, we don't have money to buy things for our children,” says Orellana.
+We both understand that if we don't work, we don't have money to buy things for our children.", "attribution": "Milagros Orellana" } %}

   While these gig workers are resourceful, their individual triumphs are mere patches in a much larger fabric of systemic challenges.
 As they chase financial stability, the question remains: can the country ever resolve this crisis, or is survival in the gig economy the new normal for generations to come?